...

 2. Rice Fields Walk Penestanan: walk in Ubud with few tourists

-At one point (fairly at the beginning) you can turn left, where you really literally walk through the rice fields.
+At one point (fairly at the beginning) you can turn left, where you literally walk through the rice fields.
 Along the way you see all these beautiful villas being built.
 What a dream.

 Finally, we recommend eating a delicious breakfast at the Terracotta restaurant after the Rice Fields Walk in Ubud.
 At the Terracotta restaurant you can tick off what you want to eat for breakfast, so you can compose everything yourself.
 All the ingredients are super fresh and the breakfast is really delicious.
 In addition, you have an amazing view over the rice fields and the pool (because it is also a hotel).
 Fantastic to really unwind here after a nice walk in the rice fields of Ubud.